- « Sentosa's barracks get new lease of life as swanky hotel »

-- « Taking a leaf from Ceylon »
+- « Last words from pilot »

 Hong Kong: Poor service a turn-off for tourists